 We always recommend buying travel insurance for travel abroad to insure against any number of issues that may arise before or during your trip.
 It is particularly recommended to ensure that the policy you take out covers you for any potential medical costs you may incur whilst you are away.

-The EHIC card will only give UK citizens access to free medical assistance in the EU during its validity period but the UK has a reciprical agreement with Spain to enable tourists from each others’ countries to use the national medical facilities freely in each territory.
+The GHIC/EHIC card will only give UK citizens access to free medical assistance in the EU during its validity period but the UK has a reciprocal agreement with Spain to enable tourists from each others' countries to use the national medical facilities freely in each territory.
 However your travel insurance policy usually includes cover for medical and logistical support if you fall ill or require repatriation.
 We recommend reviewing this prior to departure to ensure you have adequate cover for your needs.
-More information can be found here: www.spain.info/en/discover-spain/brexit-information-british-tourists
+More information can be found here: https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-uk-global-health-insurance-card-ghic/

 Please note that a Pet Passport issued in Great Britain is no longer valid for travel with pets to an EU country or Northern Ireland and there are a number of requirements you must meet to ensure your pet can travel with you.